linuxsimba/linuxsimba.github.io/_source/_posts/2015-08-11-vagrant-libvirt-install.md

 ### Install vagrant-libvirt

-vagrant libvirt provider is rapidly evolving.
-I would suggest compiling from source.
-Here goes
+vagrant libvirt provider development is rapidly evolving.
+I would suggest installing from source.

 #### install RVM to compile vagrant-libvirt
 Based on the [rvm.io](http://rvm.io) instructions its simple to install the required ruby-2.1 into your user directory